Winnie-Weidow/Data_Course_ALLRED/README.md

 This is my 7th commit.
 I can feel myself going crazy.
 Nobody around me knows what they're doing.
 Maybe someday we'll feel more smart than crazy.
 This is my 8th commit.
 I'm still making mistakes, but I think I feel myself calming down.
 My head is still cloudy, but that could be from the extra caffeine I had yesterday.
 This is my 9th commit.
 I hear the professor talking about some things to the guys across from me, and now I'm second guessing myself.
 Darn.
+This is my 10th commit.
+Let's hope I'm doing it all correctly.
+I might need a drink... this weekend.
+Don't want one now.